reactjs/react.dev/src/content/blog/2023/03/22/react-labs-what-we-have-been-working-on-march-2023.md

 ## Transition Tracing {/*transition-tracing*/}

-The Transition Tracing API lets you detect when [React Transitions](/reference/react/useTransition) become slower and to investigate why they may be slow.
+The Transition Tracing API lets you detect when [React Transitions](/reference/react/useTransition) become slower and investigate why they may be slow.
 Following our last update, we have completed the initial design of the API and published an [RFC](https://github.com/reactjs/rfcs/pull/238).
 The basic capabilities have also been implemented.
 The project is currently on hold.
 We welcome feedback on the RFC and look forward to resuming its development to provide a better performance measurement tool for React.
 This will be particularly useful with routers built on top of React Transitions, like the [Next.js App Router](/learn/start-a-new-react-project#nextjs-app-router).

 * * *
 In addition to this update, our team has made recent guest appearances on community podcasts and livestreams to speak more on our work and answer questions.